Tonsillitis

 • you keep getting throat infections

-• pus-filled spots on your tonsils
+• you have pus-filled spots on your tonsils

 What happens at your GP appointment